bob-gray/serviceberry/website/docs/plugins.md

 we'll install using [npm](https://www.npmjs.com).
 Our plugin will be a thin wrapper that responds with an appropriate error when validation fails.

+  - Create a folder named `echo`
+  - In `echo/` run the following commands:
+      - `npm init --yes` to initialize a `package.json` file
-Create a folder `echo`.
-Run `npm install jsonschema` in `echo/`.
-Create a new file `echo/validate.js` and save the JavaScript below as its contents.
+      - `npm install jsonschema` to install [jsonschema](https://www.npmjs.com/package/jsonschema)
+  - Create a new file `echo/validate.js` and save the JavaScript below as its contents.

 ```javascript
 const {validate} = require("jsonschema");